Present Your Work

-The Vanderbilt University Office of the Provost, in coordination with a number of offices and Schools, hosts the Undergraduate Research Fair every Fall.
+The Vanderbilt University Office of Immersion Resources, in coordination with a number of offices and Schools, hosts the Undergraduate Research Fair every Fall.
 This past year, nearly 100 Vanderbilt undergraduates representing every School showed off their research to faculty and their peers.
 Students were also judged and awarded by members of the Vanderbilt faculty.

 The Vanderbilt Kennedy Center Science Day is a day for students, faculty, and staff of the Kennedy Center to celebrate its research.
 Students present posters and research, much which is focused on neuroscience and clinical or behavioral psychology and intervention research.

 Students should consult with their faculty mentors about submitting and presenting academic work at conferences, as conferences are a great way for students to meet other researchers in a field and to receive feedback and recognition for their work from a community of scholars.
-Council of Undergraduate Research provides a list of many of the conferences that undergraduates may attend.
+Council on Undergraduate Research provides a list of many of the conferences that undergraduates may attend.

 In addition to the Vanderbilt Undergraduate Research Journal, students are encouraged, under the guidance of a faculty member, to submit their work to other peer-reviewed journals.
 Though competition is fierce in the world of academic publishing, every year some undergraduates to have their work published.
-The Council of Undergraduate Research also provides a list of many of the journals for undergraduates to consider.
+The Council on Undergraduate Research also provides a list of many of the journals for undergraduates to consider.